bitfocus/companion-module-glensound-minferno/companion/HELP.md

-## Generic WebSocket
+## Glensound Minferno

+Websocket-based module that replicates the functionality of the Minferno Web UI.

 ### Configuration

-- Type in the IP address and port of the device.
+- Type in the IP address or hostname of the device.

 ### Available Actions

+- Toggle PGM "On Air"
+- Gain Up
-- Send Command
+- Gain Down
+- Gain Line Up

 ### Available Feedbacks

+- PGM Status

+### Available Variables

+- PGM Status
+- Gain
-- Update Variable
+- Meter Peak